yangli-learning/TrajectoryCompletion/doc/DEMO.md

 ### Configuration file

 Algorithm parameters are set in a configuration file `GPStudio/parameters.ini`.
-While it lists many parameters, in most cases only a few need to be tuned (which will be discuss later).
+While it lists many parameters, in most cases only a few need to be tuned (which will be discussed later).

 We are also including a sample configuration file `GPStudio/parameters_beijing_taxi.ini` for some of the Beijing taxi data used in the paper.
 It should be adjusted depending on map size, street density, number of trajectories and the magnitude of GPS noise.